 In this way, the Monheim Triennale repeatedly offers all interested people the opportunity to directly encounter contemporary art and even be a part of it in diverse collaborations with local ensembles, schools and other educational institutions via installations, concerts and lecture performances in public spaces.

-"The concept of enabling artists from all over the world to realize their desired projects has worked in every respect.
-We thus not only had numerous world premieres on stage, but above all an exciting insight into the current creativity of the music of our time," says artistic director Reiner Michalke, who was artistic director of the European Center for Jazz and Contemporary Music in the Stadtgarten in Cologne from 1986 to mid-2022 and artistic director of the Moers Festival from 2006 to 2016.
+Looking ahead to the first Monheim Triennial from 2020 to 2022, artistic director Reiner Michalke says: "The concept of enabling artists from all over the world to realize their desired projects has worked in every respect.
+We thus not only had numerous world premieres on stage, but above all an exciting insight into the current creativity of the music of our time."
+Michalke was artistic director of the European Center for Jazz and Contemporary Music in the Stadtgarten in Cologne from 1986 to mid-2022 and artistic director of the Moers Festival from 2006 to 2016.

-Mayor Daniel Zimmermann: "I am very euphoric about the atmosphere of the festival and grateful for the opportunity to hear these great concerts.
+Mayor Daniel Zimmermann: "I am very euphoric about the atmosphere in the first three years of the Monheim Triennale and grateful for the opportunity to hear these great concerts.
 A big thank you to everyone who participated in this wonderful project, also for the collaborations with children from Monheim am Rhein, which also bring parents to the concerts and promote cultural education."

 The other dates of the second Monheim Triennale have also been set: